Stadio Erasmo Iacovone

 Stadio Erasmo Iacovone is a multi-use stadium in Taranto, Italy.
 It is currently used mostly for football matches and is the home ground of Taranto Sport.
-The stadium holds 27,584 people.
+The stadium holds 20,049 people.

+History

 The stadium was founded in 1965 as the Stadio Salinella and was renamed after Erasmo Iacovone, an Italian footballer who died in a car accident at the age of 25 while he was in Taranto, in 1978.

+The stadium underwent a major redevelopment ahead of the 2026 Mediterranean Games, with the project costing approximately €62 million.
+The renovated stadium, designed to comply with UEFA standards, has a capacity of around 20,049 spectators and features modern facilities, new stands, and improved infrastructure.